1rn19cs003/FullStackAssignment/README.md

 Regarding the database, I opted for a relatively simple one.
 However, we can use a more structured database and enable all the necessary services.
 I have included the database schema and written it in the database.sql file.
 I have also written the scripts for both the database and schema, which are present in some files.

+Also I have added the logger in order or see the logs files and Error messages . and tells the resquest and response as well .
+This can be extended to the next level as the logger messages can be written down into the database and can further showed in the form of APIs request

 Moreover, the architecture I have used includes:

 - `models`: Contains the access to the database and performs queries required based on the function calls.\